-WARNING: If engine does not shut-off when applying the emergency cut-out switch and pulling the tether cut-out cap, stop the engine by turning off the ignition key.
+WARNING: If engine does not shut-off when flicking the emergency cut-out switch to OFF position and pulling the tether cut-out cap, stop the engine by turning off the ignition key.
 Do not operate the vehicle further, see your dealer.